 Large mammals such as deer, antelope, elk, mountain sheep, and rabbits will eat the young foliage, and the small white to pale lavender flowers attract hummingbirds, butterflies, bees, and other insects.
 Small mammals such as squirrels and rabbits, and birds such as sparrows, grouse, and quail will eat mature seeds.

 White Sage can reach between 3-4 feet tall, but when in flower, plant stalks can reach well over eight feet.
 It may take multiple years for plants to reach this height, but soil type and climate helps the plant reach its ideal.
 White Sage is also drought tolerant.
-In fact, over-watering can kill plants.
+In fact, over-watering can kill or cause plants to lodge (tip over) from the center.